apache/apisix-control-plane/README.md

 ## What is apisix-control-plane

-apisix-control-plane is an implementation of providing a control plane for apache apisix. with a `yml` configuration capability, We can use `yml` to define the behavior of APISIX.
+apisix-control-plane is an implementation of providing a control plane for DPs (Data Plane) like apache apisix or other gateways. with a `yml` configuration capability, We can use `yml` to define the behavior of any DP.

 ## Why do we need to implement a control-plane

+for now, we have a default implementation for apache APISIX.

 As we knows, apache APISIX is a high-performance gateway.
 When using APISIX we need to inform apisix of some proxy rules, and distribute these rules to apisix modules.
 We can call it contol-plane, similar to pilot in istio.
 Of course, the distribution configuration is only the most basic function of the control plane.